material-motion/material-motion/README.md

 # Material Motion Starmap

-The Material Motion Starmap is a high level outline of long term plans for Material Motion over multiple years.
+This book is a high level outline of long term plans for Material Motion over multiple years.
+We call it the Starmap.

 This document is expected to change over time.
 Please initiate discussions about this Starmap by [filing an issue](https://github.com/material-motion/material-motion-starmap/issues/) on the GitHub repository.